 4.6.
-Evaluation of the performances of the method
+Evaluation of the performance of the method

 Sensitivity (Se) and Specificity (Sp) were differentially calculated for the various VTEC characters considered in the study and for the different steps of the ISO/TS 13136:2012.
-Therefore, Se was calculated for the PCR screening for vtx1 and $wzx{O104}$ genes, and Sp for the PCR screening for vtx1, vtx2 and eae genes.
+Therefore, Se was calculated for the PCR screening for vtx1, vtx2, eae and wzx0111 genes, and for the isolation of the VTEC O111 strain.
+Sp was calculated for the PCR screening for vtx1 and vtx2 genes.